newchaptertech/website/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`)
 6. Create a new Pull Request

+Alternatively, if you have found a bug or have a feature request, please create an issue on our [GitHub repository](https://github.com/newchapter/newchapter.github.io/issues) or email us at info@newchapter.com.

 Please make sure to update tests as appropriate.

 ## License